fazel32/x-ui/README.md

 It's a fork from [HossinAsaadi's x-ui](https://github.com/hossinasaadi/x-ui) and [NidukaAkalanka's x-ui](https://github.com/NidukaAkalanka/x-ui-english).

-## Features
+## Features 🪄

--   The xray-core has been updated
+-   System status monitoring
+-   English and Persian language support
+-   Use latest version of xay-Core
 -   Ability to install the latest version of the xary-core from inside the panel
+-   Multi-user can be added as users for Vmess, Vless and Trojan configurations with separate QR codes
--   More transmits for the Trojan protocol
+-   Support more transmission for Trojan protocol
--   Ability to define SNI for VMESS, VLESS, Trojan
+-   Ability to define SNI for Vmess, Vless, Trojan
+-   Ability to define uTLS for Vmess, Vless, Trojan
--   Automatic Adding users email to configuration name by panel
+-   Automatic Adding users email to configuration remark by panel
--   Some design change for better looking
+-   Some design change for better ui
--   Improving the Persian language for the panel
--   Everything is in English (Serverside setup + Serverside UI + Web UI)
--   System status monitoring
 -   Support multi-user multi-protocol, web page visualization operation
--   Multi UUIDs can be added as users for Vmess and Vless configurations with separate QR codes
 -   Supported protocols: vmess, vless, trojan, shadowsocks, dokodemo-door, socks, http
 -   Support to configure more transmission configurations
--   Traffic statistics, limit traffic, limit expiration time
+-   Traffic statistics, limit traffic, users tarffic limit and limit expiration time
 -   Customizable xray configuration templates
 -   Support https access panel (bring your own domain name + ssl certificate)
 -   Support one-click install BBR kernel
 -   Support one-click SSL certificate application and automatic renewal

-## Supported operating systems
+## Supported operating systems 💻
 -   Debian 11 or higher (Recommended)
 -   Ubuntu 20.04 or higher
 -   Fedora 32 or higher